microsoft/Windows-IoT-Samples/WifiConnector/README.md

 languages:
   - csharp
 products:
-  - windows 10
+  - Windows 10
-  - windows-iot
+  - Windows IoT
-  - windows-10-iot-Enterprise
+  - Windows 10 IoT Enterprise
 description: Learn how to find and connect to WiFi networks using a Universal Windows Platform (UWP) app that makes use of the Windows.Devices.WiFi.WiFiAdapter API.
 ---